AnarchistHoneybun/Hackathon2_CSD102/cpp_sub/README.md

 The MTPRNG is used to initialise the salting method, which creates a random salt for every password, which is then hashed with the cpp standard library method.

+## Complexity Analysis

+The PRNG and the hashing method from the STL are initialized in constant time.

+Salting takes time O(n) in the length of the password, as the salt is generated in a for loop from a predefined charset.

+Hashing in the stl is linear as well.

+Login and signup operations are O(n) in numbers of existing users.

+Overall, the time complexity of the program is O(n), and the space complexity is linear as well considering we store an extra salt and hash with the user data.

 ## Features

 - Database Encryption